gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - `src/app/(auth)/auth/confirm/route.ts`: Handles the GET request for email confirmation links.

 ### Role of Middleware (`src/middleware.ts`)
-- The `src/middleware.ts` file is crucial for Supabase session management and route protection.
-It runs on the server before a request is processed for matching paths.
+- The `src/middleware.ts` file, delegating to `src/features/auth/utils/middleware.utils.ts`, is crucial for Supabase session management and route protection.
+It runs on the server before a request is processed.
-- It calls `updateSession` from `src/features/auth/utils/middleware.utils.ts`.
-- The `updateSession` utility:
-    - Initializes the Supabase server client with cookies from the request.
+- It initializes the Supabase server client with cookies from the request.
-    - Calls `supabase.auth.getUser()` to refresh the user's session token if it's expired and update the cookies in the response.
-It also gets the current user.
+- Calls `supabase.auth.getUser()` to refresh the user's session token and get the current user.
 - Implements route protection by redirecting unauthenticated users from non-public paths to `/login`.
 - This ensures that Server Components, Route Handlers, and Server Actions have access to an up-to-date user session.

-## III.
+## IV.
 Project Structure Highlights

 The project follows a feature-based organization within the `src` directory.